viktorsve/addressbook/README.md

 ### Database

-You need to change the environment variables in .env in order to connect Node.js to your database:
+You need to change the environment variables in .env.example and rename it to .env in order to connect Node.js to your database:

 ```javascript
 DB_USER = "<user>";